kuaiz617/Netflix-NetflixContentAnalysis/README.md

-# 🎬 Netflix Data Visualization Dashboard
+# 🎬 Netflix Data Analysis Visualization

 ## 📊 Project Overview
 This project explores Netflix data from **2000 to 2020**, analyzing trends in content release, distribution by country, and rating distributions.
 The project includes **interactive visualizations** using **Plotly Dash**, enabling dynamic exploration of the dataset.